L-Blondy/up-fetch/README.md

 Want to use the fetch API but it's too cumbersome to work with? \
 **up-fetch** might be what you are looking for.

-**up-fetch** is a 1kb wrapper around the fetch API, smoothing out rough edges making it dead simple to work with.
-It's [validation adapters](#%EF%B8%8F-data-validation) provide easy end to end type safety
+**up-fetch** is a tiny 1kb configuration tool for the fetch API with sensible default.

 ## ➡️ Highlights